demisto/content/Packs/SekoiaXDR/Integrations/SekoiaXDR/README.md

 | SekoiaXDR.Assets.items.0.name | unknown | The name of the asset. |
 | SekoiaXDR.Assets.items.0.uuid | unknown | The UUID of the asset. |

-### sekoia-get-user
+### sekoia-xdr-get-user

 ***
 Command to get information about a user in Sekoia XDR.
-Used also in the command !sekoia-get-comments to have the name of the persons who made the comments.
+Used also in the command !sekoia-xdr-get-comments to have the name of the persons who made the comments.

 #### Base Command

-`sekoia-get-user`
+`sekoia-xdr-get-user`

 #### Input